Conflict of Interest Policy for ACM Publications

-If a potential conflict of interest is identified, the party or parties should note this, and then recuse themselves from any further deliberation or decision-making.
+If a potential conflict of interest in reviewing is identified, the party or parties should note this, and then recuse themselves from any further deliberation or decision-making.

-Double-blind reviewing may help to reduce — but not eliminate — COIs.
+Double-anonymous reviewing may help to reduce - but not eliminate - reviewer COIs.
 Editors and program chairs may consider this as a practice but should also be aware it may raise other problems related to COIs.

 If a COI is suggested or identified, it should be addressed as follows: